rockymadden/gap/readme.md

 __gapTrackBounceViaScroll__

 Logs a single ```gapBounceViaScroll``` event after scrolling n percentage down the page.
 This event will only fire once per session.
+This tracker uses debouncing.
 The following scenario helps illustrate why you might want to leverage this tracker:

 * User A arrives on your website.
 He finds a wealth of information he is looking for on the first landing page.
 He fully scrolls/reads the entire page and then departs.
 By default, this is considered a bounce in Google Analytics.